romaschka1/Data-Structures-Algorithms/README.md

 `target = 9` <br>
 `nums = [-1,0,3,5,9,12]` <br>

-Implementation is the same as two pointer algorithm, we init `left` - start of array and `right` - end of array, and the main idea to get middle item of array. <br>
+Implementation is similar to two pointer algorithm, we init `left` - start of the array and `right` - end of the array, and the main idea is to get a middle item of the array. <br>
-This formula helps with calculation of `middle` item: <br>
+This formula helps with the calculation of `middle` item: <br>
 `const middle = Math.floor((right+left)/2);`

-We this in mind we can start by running while loop, unill `left` pointer is smaller then `right`. <br>
+We this in mind we can start by running a while loop until the `left` pointer is smaller then `right`. <br>

-Here's the fist iteration: <br>
+Here's the first iteration: <br>
 <pre>
    l      m         r
    |      |         |